DavidYKay/davidykay.github.io/_posts/2020-01-29-The-Tragedy-of-Christianity.md

 ## The Letter to my Aunt

-[Note: I have added italics, boldface, and have slightly reformatted the biblical quotes for aesthetic purposes.
-Other than these changes, it is exactly the email that I sent.]
+[Note: I have added italics, boldface, have put the biblical quotes in blockquotes, and have added illustrative images for aesthetic purposes.
+All of my words are what I wrote in the original email.]

 Hi [Auntie],